CJanecka/Projects_and_CTFs/iOS Digital Forensics/README.md

 Within an email from 'King,' an attachment was included containing a list detailing the items required for the theft.

-*Figure 1: Email attachment 'needs.txt' from "King kthings"*
+*Figure 1: Email attachment 'needs.txt' from "King kthings".*
 ![image](https://github.com/CJanecka/Projects_and_CTFs/assets/131223318/5ef73025-24e2-4cf5-9724-50732d42f00a)

 An additional piece of evidence includes an attached MP3 audio file labeled as "Crazydave1.mp3".
 This audio file contains instructions on how to install the VirtualBox Machine (VM) on a host computer with intended use in this crime.